hukaixuan2017/doc-user/content/reports/reports.rst

 ----------

 Add statistic to report
    Select one or more :doc:`statistics` to be added to the report.
-Each added statistic have an own overview and settings screen.
+Each added statistics have an own overview and settings screen.

 After all information is collected and set, click on the *Save* or *Save and finish* button to save the report.